jhu-ip/cs220-f24/syllabus.md

 warnings in the standard course compilation environment.
 We will accommodate late submissions in several specific ways:

-- Each student will be permitted to use up to six "late days" total during the semester on the individual assignments only.
+- Each student will be permitted to use up to 6 "late days" total during the semester on the individual assignments only.
 However, at most 2 late days may be used on any one assignment.